justinschubeck/ML-Attack-on-Arbiter-PUF/README.md

 3. A mathematical model is constructed of the PUF, and parameters of the model are derived (or, equivalently, “the model is trained”) using known challenge-response pairs.
-4. New challenges can now be supplied to the trained model (which now acts as the software clone of the original PUF) to predict the real PUF’s responses.
+4. New challenges can now be supplied to the trained model (which now acts as the software clone of the original PUF) to predict the real PUF’s responses.<br />
 More efficient modeling attacks are those that accurately model a PUF’s responses given a small number of challenge-response pairs.

-**Project Goal**
+**Project Goal**<br />
-1. For the given CRP dataset (CRPSets.zip), implement (G: two, UG: one) machine learning technique(s) for predicting PUF responses given previously-unseen inputs (SVM: [1,3], regression: [2]).
-In other words, train your model using the different training/testing splits as described in “Results to submit”.
+1. For the given CRP dataset (CRPSets.zip), we implemented two machine learning technique(s) for predicting PUF responses given previously-unseen inputs (SVM: [1,3], regression: [2]).
+In other words, we trained our models using different training/testing splits.
-2. Evaluate your model.
-Use CRPs that were not in your training set to determine how well your model predicts the PUF output for inputs that it has not previously seen.
+2. Evaluating our model.
+We used CRPs that were not in our training set to determine how well our model predicts the PUF output for inputs that it has not previously seen.

 <!-- GETTING STARTED -->